Dieting for Life

 - Pregnant and nursing moms should not take Xenical.

-Although some of the above are a bit scary, the risks of remaining overweight are also scary.
+Although some of the above side effects are alarming, the risks of remaining overweight can also be alarming.
 We all know most of these ugly risks - from heart attack to stroke.
-If you are in need of losing weight, please get with your doctor and ask if Xenical is right for you.